 A. Yes.
 A shareholder of record may revoke a properly executed proxy at any time before its exercise by submitting a letter addressed to, and received by, the Corporate Secretary of the Company, by delivering later dated proxy instructions or by voting in person at the meeting.
+Beneficial owners who wish to revoke their proxy should contact their broker, bank or other nominee.
 Attendance at the meeting alone will not revoke a proxy.
 Without a legal proxy from the record owner, beneficial owners cannot revoke their proxies in person at the Annual Meeting because the actual registered shareholders - the broker, bank or other nominees - will not be present.
 Beneficial owners who wish to vote at the Annual Meeting must obtain a legal proxy from their broker, bank or other nominee.